|Trail Features:||Panoramic Views, Lake Views, Wildlife|

 |Parking Lot Longitude||-110.6443|

 The Lakeshore Trail loop hike begins from the backside of the Colter Bay Visitor Center.
 To reach the trailhead, drive 5.4 miles north from Jackson Lake Junction and turn left.
-From the highway you'll drive another nine-tenths of a mile, passing though Colter Bay Village, to reach the visitor center.
+From the highway you'll drive another 0.9 miles, passing though Colter Bay Village to reach the visitor center.

 Once behind the visitor center hikers should turn right and begin walking north along the old paved road that circles around the north side of the Colter Bay Marina.
 The Lakeshore Trail consists of two connecting loops that circle around the inner and outer portions of the wooded peninsula that forms Colter Bay.